2022–23 LKL season

-The 2022–23 Lietuvos krepšinio lyga, also called Betsafe-LKL for sponsorship reasons, is the 30th season of the top-tier level professional basketball league of Lithuania, the Lietuvos krepšinio lyga (LKL).
-Rytas are defending champions.
+The 2022–23 Lietuvos krepšinio lyga, also called Betsafe-LKL for sponsorship reasons, was the 30th season of the top-tier level professional basketball league of Lithuania, the Lietuvos krepšinio lyga (LKL).
+Rytas were defending champions, however, they finished as a runners-up, losing finals series to eventual champions Žalgiris.

 Teams

 Location and arenas

 On 20 May 2022, during 2021–22 LKL season LKL board decided to expand the number of participating teams in tournament.
 The number of teams has been expanded to 12 teams.
 2021-22 NKL season champions Gargždai and new team Wolves will join the other 10 existing LKL teams.